hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 The `header` block supports the following arguments:

 * `name`: The name of the header to use.
 * `text_transformation`: Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass detection.
 They are used in rate-based rule statements, to transform request components before using them as custom aggregation keys.
 Atleast one transformation is required.
-See [`text_transformation`](#text_transformation-block) below for details.
+See [Text Transformation](#text-transformation) above for details.

 ### RateLimit `ip` Block